Pete Rose: Relationships and children

 Rose married Karolyn Englehardt on January 25, 1964.
-The couple had two children, daughter Fawn (born 1964) and son Pete Rose Jr. (born 1969).
+The couple had two children, daughter Fawn (born 1964) and son Pete Rose Jr. (born 1969) who played in the minor leagues and had a brief major league appearance.
 The marriage ended in divorce in 1980.
 In 1978, a paternity suit was filed naming Rose as the father of Morgan Erin Rubio.
 In a 1996 settlement of the lawsuit, Rose acknowledged that Rubio was his daughter.

 Rose married his second wife, Carol J. Woliung, a former Playboy Bunny and Philadelphia Eagles cheerleader, in 1984.
 They had two children, son Tyler (born 1984) and daughter Cara (born 1989), who was born two days before Rose's banishment from MLB.
 Rose filed for divorce from Carol in March 2011, citing irreconcilable differences, but his petition did not offer any additional details.
 Rose did not include a date for their separation.
 Documents in the filing said that Rose was looking to obtain all memorabilia and other possessions he had acquired before the marriage.

 While separated from his second wife, Rose began a relationship with Kiana Kim, a Playboy model 40 years his junior.
 During a 2009 interview, Rose discussed this relationship, stating, "My girl has finally decided to try to shoot for Playboy, and they were kind enough to give her an opportunity to come to Houston for an interview, and we're excited about that."
-A 2013 reality show called Pete Rose: Hits & Mrs. which followed the couple, and his two stepchildren Cassie and Ashton, premiered on TLC on January 14, 2013.
-Rose and Kim had been engaged since 2011 but never married.
+A 2013 reality show called Pete Rose: Hits & Mrs., which followed the couple and his two stepchildren Cassie and Ashton, premiered on TLC on January 14, 2013.
+Rose and Kim had been engaged since 2011, but never married.
 They appeared on a national Skechers commercial which aired during Super Bowl XLVIII.

 Two of Rose's children have lived public lives.
 Cara has worked as a television actress, appearing as a regular in the first season of the NBC soap opera Passions and playing a recurring role on Fox's Melrose Place.
 She uses the stage name "Chea Courtney".
 His son, Pete Jr., spent 16 years as a minor league player, advancing to the majors once for an 11-game stint with the Reds in 1997, and later moving into coaching.
-Rose's minor league roommate, David Miller, recruited Pete Jr's son Peter Edward Rose III (P. J.) to a National Letter of Intent for the 2026 season for the LaSalle Explorers.
-The young Rose will be redshirted in 2025 for the program's first game since 2020 in February 2026.
+Rose's minor league roommate, David Miller, recruited Pete Jr.'s son Peter Edward Rose III (PJ) to a national letter of intent for the 2026 season for the La Salle Explorers.
+PJ Rose played two games for the Explorers in 2026, their first season since the program was dropped in 2020.